khofesh/misc/README.md

 47. https://www.reactnative.express/
 48. https://thorstenball.com/blog/2014/11/20/unicorn-unix-magic-tricks/ (Unicorn Unix Magic Tricks)
 49. https://github.com/pdfcpu/pdfcpu (A PDF processor written in Go.)
+50. https://github.com/florinpop17/app-ideas (A Collection of application ideas which can be used to improve your coding skills.)

 proguard:
 https://medium.com/androiddevelopers/practical-proguard-rules-examples-5640a3907dc9 (Practical ProGuard rules examples)